-Dr. M. Hines: I don’t feel that closing schools empowers the community but in contrast the move to close those select fifty school buildings was necessary.
-I equated it to having a rotten tooth and leaving it in your mouth and as it continues to decay there is excruciating pain and that is somewhat of an example of what I saw with those particular schools as it related to the children who attended classes at those locations.
-There were initially one hundred school locations that were slated to close and the members of the board including myself visited every one of those locations and when we completed our assessment we proposed that there needed to be a revision in the decision to close the initial 100 school buildings.
+Dr. M. Hines: I don’t feel that closing schools empowers the community; but in contrast, the move to close those select fifty school buildings was necessary.
+I equated it to having a rotten tooth and leaving it in your mouth and as it continues to decay there is excruciating pain.
+That is somewhat of an example of what I saw with those particular schools as it related to the children who attended classes at those locations.
+There were initially one hundred school locations that were slated to close and the members of the board including myself visited every one of those locations.
+When we completed our assessment, we proposed that there needed to be a revision in the decision to close the initial 100 school buildings.
 The criteria of those schools were such that they had been on a steady decline in serving the students over a ten-year period with no significant upward movement.
-It wasn’t just a money issue in my opinion as it was more of a personnel issue meaning that there were schools that did not have the maximum resources or anywhere close to that budgetary undergirding, yet they were performing at a comparable level.
+It wasn’t just a money issue in my opinion as it was more of a personnel issue – meaning that there were schools that did not have the maximum resources, yet they were performing at a comparable level.

 HoC: In 2011 you were appointed to the Board of Education by Mayor Rahm Emanuel.
-In keeping with your intent of providing a solid foundation of education for students has that appointment been worthwhile?
+In keeping with your intent of providing a solid foundation of education for the students, has that appointment been worthwhile?

-Dr. M. Hines: Yes, it has been worthwhile, but it’s also been one of the most challenging undertakings of my career not just from the standpoint of the given political aspects within the city but to include the scope of the Board of Education arguably the 2nd highest employer in the city of Chicago.
-So, when you are dealing with that aggregated amount of funding dynamic there are relevant decisions based around what the aldermen of the communities determine.
+Dr. M. Hines: Yes, it has been worthwhile, but it’s also been one of the most challenging undertakings of my career.
+Not just from the standpoint of the given political aspects within the city, but to include the scope of the Board of Education, arguably the 2nd highest employer in the city of Chicago.
+And when you are dealing with the aggregated amount of funding dynamic, there are relevant decisions based around what the aldermen of the communities determine.
 It’s not just the mayor’s office that wields the weight of the decision making by way of a unilateral platform.

 HoC: The Common Ground Foundation seems to adopt an “each one teach one” rule which seems to be moving in very positive albeit subtle political ways on a grassroots level within the south and west ends of Chicago.
 What if any are the end results of such an endeavor?

-Dr. M. Hines: I love you and it’s because of that powerful love I have for you, as you are where you are, that God has a plan for your life without limitation.
-It is because of that Godly love that you are created with a divine purpose and if you can just step out on faith and face those challenges with an understanding that it will be hard at times but even in those moments it’s going to be ok because it’s not how you fall but how you get back up.
+Dr. M. Hines: I love you and it’s because of that powerful love I have for you as you are where you are.
+God has a plan for your life without limitation.
+It is because of that Godly love that you are created with a divine purpose.
+And if you can just step out on faith and face those challenges with an understanding that it will be hard at times.
+However, even in those moments, it’s going to be ok because it’s not how you fall, but how you get back up.